caplaz/micro-weather-station/WEATHER_DETECTION_ALGORITHM.md

     → "cloudy" (overcast)
 ```

-**Important Note:** Cloud cover thresholds were adjusted from 25% to 20% for sunny conditions to better reflect actual weather conditions (version 3.0.0 improvement).
+**Important Note:** Cloud cover thresholds were adjusted to be more conservative (version 3.1.0 improvement):

+- Sunny threshold increased from 20% to 30% to avoid false sunny reports on partly cloudy days
+- Partly cloudy threshold increased from 50% to 60% for better gradation
+- Cloudy threshold increased from 75% to 85% for more accurate overcast detection

 #### Priority 5: Windy Conditions (Only on Sunny Days)